duplaja/dans-gcal-wp-plugin/README.md

 -Upcoming Events List can specify how many items to show, or turn on auto-scroll

+-Custom div id can be set for every calendar, for individual theming of each calendar

 Shortcodes:

 -Full Display `[dancal]` (defaults to 1st calendar) , or `[dancal cal=1 divid=idname]` (where 1 is 1-5, number of calendar you want, and divid is the id of the outermost div, for theming purposes.
 If you don't set divid, a random one is chosen to allow multiple calendars on the same page).